-For a great introduction, I recommend «Bioethics”, edited by the amazing John Harris and published as part of the Oxford Readings in Philosophy series.
+For a great introduction, I recommend «Bioethics”, edited by the amazing John Harris.
 I became so fascinated with the issues covered in it that I decided to pursue a PhD in the field.
 For something less factual, I recommend Flowers for Algernon by Daniel Keyes, which raises a lot of interesting (bio)ethical issues.
 Although it was already written in 1958, it remains highly relevant today.

 What is your background?

-I read jurisprudence as an undergraduate and became very interested in philosophical approaches to law and in legal and administrative theory.
+I read jurisprudence as an undergraduate and became very interested in philosophical approaches to law and and governance.
 My favourite elective subject was family and medical law, so a few years after graduating I decided to study for a masters degree in health care ethics and law, followed by a PhD in bioethics and medical jurisprudence.

-My research is mostly applied, and I do like empirically informed bioethics, so in the last year I decided to do some CPD courses in social science research methods to complement my legal and philosophical background.
+My research is mostly applied, and I have always liked empirically informed bioethics.
+Since joining the Centre, I have expanded into actual empirical research, growing my social science research methods skills to complement my legal and philosophical background.

 If you had to choose a different field, what would it be?